 SAFEGUARDING POLICY - PROMOTING A SAFER CHURCH

 The following policy was agreed at the Parochial Church Council (PCC) meeting held on 12th March 2019.
-It was reaffirmed and readopted on 13th December 2020.
+It was reaffirmed and readopted on 13th December 2020, and on 31st August 2021.

 In accordance with the Church of England Safeguarding Policy our church is committed to: